Demi Lovato, Amanda Seyfried Naked Photo Leak May Be Investigated By FBI

 It was also alleged that there was a second naked photo of Lovato allegedly swirling around the internet, as the outlet reported the snap “shows a faceless woman exposing the lower half of her body,” though Demi appeared to deny the nude bottomless snap was of her.

-Actress Amanda Seyfried was also hit hard by the hack last week, as Gossip Cop reported that extremely explicit nude photos of Amanda hit the web, some of which allegedly featured Seyfried in the nude with her former boyfriend Justin Long.
+Actress Amanda Seyfried was also hit hard by the hack last week, as Gossip Cop reported that extremely explicit nude photos of Amanda hit the web, some of which allegedly featured Seyfried in the nude with her former boyfriend, Justin Long.

 Just days before Demi’s nude snap leaked online, Gossip Cop reported that the leaked photos of Amanda allegedly showed Seyfried performing a “sexual act.”